Debt: Businesses

-Companies also use debt in many ways for capital expenditures and other business investments made in their assets, "leveraging" the return on their equity.
-This leverage, the proportion of debt to equity, is considered important in determining the riskiness of an investment; the more debt per equity, the riskier.
+Companies also use debt in many ways for capital expenditures and other business investments produced in their assets, "leveraging" the return on their equity.
+This leverage, the proportion of debt to equity, is considered paramount in determining the riskiness of an investment, under the notion that it becomes more risking under more debt.

 Governments

 Governments issue debt to pay for ongoing expenses as well as major capital projects.
 Government debt may be issued by sovereign states as well as by local governments, sometimes known as municipalities.

 Debt issued by the government of the United States, called Treasuries, serves as a reference point for all other debt.
 There are deep, transparent, liquid, and open capital markets for Treasuries.
 Furthermore, Treasuries are issued in a wide variety of maturities, from one day to thirty years, which facilitates comparing the interest rates on other debt to a security of comparable maturity.
-In finance, the theoretical "risk-free interest rate" is often approximated by practitioners by using the current yield a Treasury of the same duration.
+In finance, the theoretical "risk-free interest rate" is often approximated by practitioners by using the current yield of a Treasury of the same duration.

 The overall level of indebtedness by a government is typically shown as a ratio of debt-to-GDP.
 This ratio helps to assess the speed of changes in government indebtedness and the size of the debt due.

 The United Nations Sustainable Development Goal 17, an integral part of the 2030 Agenda has a target to address the external debt of highly indebted poor countries to reduce debt distress.